rdbeach/JsonQuery/README.md

                 Tree traversal:

-                _: gets a branch in the JsonQuery Object tree
+                _: gets the next node in the JsonQuery Object tree
+                get: finds a node JsonQuery Object tree using javascript queries.
-                $: traverses the JsonQuery Object tree using javascript queries.
+                node: finds or creates a node in the JsonQuery Object tree using javascript queries.

                 Getting values:

-                get: gets a node (returns object) (used with single node traversal)
                 val: gets a node (returns object) (used with javascript queries).
                 str: gets a node in string format, regardless of type.
                 s: gets a string node (type sensitive)
                 i: gets an integer node (type sensitive)